codekoala/django-articles/README.rst

         'django.contrib.sessions',
         'django.contrib.sites',
         'django.contrib.syndication',
         ...
         'articles',
+        'south',
         ...
     )

-Run ``manage.py syncdb``.
+Run ``python manage.py syncdb``.
 This creates a few tables in your database that are necessary for operation.
+If you choose to use South, you'll probably need to run ``python manage.py migrate articles`` instead.

 Next, set a couple of settings in your ``settings.py``: